Monday, January 1, 2024

 As I write this we're less than 24 hours away from Star Trek: Discovery's season four premiere in the United States.
 Discovery was the first Star Trek show to completely break away from the episodic format.
 Rather than tell 13 different stories every season, Discovery (and its sibling, Picard) tells one story broken up into 13 pieces.

-In the replies, someone else pointed out that Dr. McCoy once shot himself up with space heroin and erased time and they fixed that mess in 45 minutes.
+In an online discussion, someone pointed out that Dr. McCoy once shot himself up with space heroin and erased time and they fixed that mess in 45 minutes.
 That got me thinking about how "The City on the Edge of Forever" would work if if were a modern Star Trek show.
 I imagine it might go something like this:

 Episode 1 "Waves in the Sea of Time, Part 1": Weird things happen when Federation colonies are hit by "time waves".
 The Enterprise is sent to find their source.
 McCoy and Spock notice that Kirk seems upset about something.